cmaitchison/rails_feature_switches/README.md

 The syntax to toggle features is:

     FeatureSwitch.enable "feature_a"
     FeatureSwitch.disable "feature_a"

 If feature_a does not exist when these commands are executed, it will be created.

-## Don't forget to remove Feature Switches for features which have become stable.
+## Don't forget to remove Feature Switches for features which have become stable!

 ## How to pimp this simple code: